Posted On October 29, 2022 Personal Injury

 Physically, the loss of the limb may represent the loss of function.
+Whether or not you choose to use a prosthetic, there are many long term physical effects of amputation.
 Without your leg, how can you stand or run or dance?
 Without your arm, how will you write, draw, type, throw a ball, or cook a meal?

 Your limb loss can also leave you with physical pain.
 In addition to the pain you experience in your residual limb, you might suffer from phantom limb pain.
 This pain can be difficult to relieve since your missing limb isn’t physically present to be treated.
 Of course, being in pain affects your physical wellbeing – and your emotional wellbeing, too.

 An amputation can make you feel less than whole emotionally.
 Along with the loss of function, you might experience other losses, too: the loss of the joy of doing your favorite activities, the loss of your dreams.

 You don’t have to feel hopeless because of the amputation.
 Prosthetic limbs can help you regain some of the functions you have lost.
 You can find different ways to achieve your dreams and get involved in your favorite hobbies.
 You can also set new goals for life after the amputation and discover new pastimes that you can enjoy without your missing limb.